Want to Denaturalize A U.S. Citizen? Here’s How

 October 5, 2016 (Fault Lines) — As of late, much has been shrieked about the loss of American citizenship as a form of punishment for some offenses deemed not-criminal by the U.S. Supreme Court.
 But can it be done?
 Well, the answer is neither easy nor simple, and as usual it depends on circumstances.
 Prefer easy answers to complex questions of law and policy?
 Head over to reddit your nearest law prof, where tummy rubs and gibberish abound.

 First, it’s important to clarify that this is about naturalized citizens and not legal permanent residents (a.k.a.
 “LPRs”).
 There is a universe of a difference between the two.
+It can sometimes be difficult to tell between the two.
+We may sometimes think that if somebody has documentation such as the i864, they are automatically a U.S citizen, which isn’t necessarily the case.
 When someone is a sitting duck legal permanent resident, she is subject to deportation proceedings should she be convicted* of a very long list of crimes, state or federal.
 That is not the case with citizens.

 For a citizen to lose her papers, the government must move to revoke her citizenship, or “denaturalize” her, and the process takes place in a U.S. District Court.
 This is why it’s foolish for LPRs to not apply to for citizenship as soon as they’re eligible, as they’re depriving themselves of the ultimate shield from a sentence of permanent banishment from the country.
 Yes, people may think “that only happens to deplorables criminals,” or the equally infantile, “I want to remain loyal to my country of origin.”
 But life is fragile, and stuff happens all the time to the best “worst” of us (“But abogado, he grabbed my girlfriend’s ass, I just had to clock him”)